Breast Augmentation/Breast Implants

 - After children or having lost a significant amount of weight the breasts may be particularly droopy or “empty”.

 - Breast asymmetry – Breasts of different size/shape.
+This may be congenital/developmental or result from trauma or cancer management.

 - Post-surgery as part of breast reconstruction.